TimotheeMB/ProjectS4/Report.md

 ```

 ## Possible improvements, bugs ...
-- The main problem of our crowd simulator is that when we create an obstacle very close to the boundary of the room, without touching it, if the person is too big to go through the space, it will stay blocked behind the obstacle.
+- The main problem of our crowd simulator is that when there is a small space between two obstacles or an obstacle and the boundary of the room the people try to pass even though their are too big and the get **stuck**.
 Indeed, the algorithm computes that there is available space, however, the person can't.
 - We could display a message if you use several times the same name for simulations you want to save (to avoid overwriting them).
 - We could add an ```Undo``` *(ctrl+z)* option.
 - We could improved the efficiency of our piece of software by not using Dijkstra's algorithm when pressing ``play`` if any obstacle or exit have been added.
 And don't re-compute the algorithm for every exit when we just add one.